There are dozens of Facebook metrics to track — but only a few actually matter. Here's how to track and use them to make smarter decisions.

 These metrics tell you how visible your content is: who's seeing it and how often.
 They're your first line of insight into whether your Facebook content is making it in front of people.

-I pay closer attention to reach when running brand awareness campaigns.
+Personally, I pay close attention to reach especially when running brand awareness campaigns.
 If I'm trying to introduce a brand to new people, I need to know how many individuals actually saw it compared to before the campaign started.
 Did we expand our footprint, or are we just talking to the same crowd?

 One thing to keep in mind: many platforms — Facebook included — estimate reach rather than track it exactly.
 The numbers can shift slightly over time as the platform refines its calculations.